uqfoundation/pathos/README.md

 More Information
 ----------------
 Probably the best way to get started is to look at the documentation at http://pathos.rtfd.io.
-Also see ``pathos.tests`` and ``pathos.examples`` for a set of scripts that demonstrate the configuration and launching of communications with ssh and scp, and demonstrate the configuration and execution of jobs in a hierarchical parallel workflow.
+Also see ``pathos.tests`` and https://github.com/uqfoundation/pathos/tree/master/examples for a set of scripts that demonstrate the configuration and launching of communications with ssh and scp, and demonstrate the configuration and execution of jobs in a hierarchical parallel workflow.
 You can run the test suite with ``python -m pathos.tests``.
 Tunnels and other connections to remote servers can be established with the ``pathos_connect`` script (or with ``python -m pathos``).
-See ``pathos_connect --help`` for more information.
-``pathos`` also provides a ``portpicker`` script to select an open port (also available with ``python -m pathos.portpicker``).
+See ``pathos_connect --help`` for more information.  ``pathos`` also provides a ``portpicker`` script to select an open port (also available with ``python -m pathos.portpicker``).
 The source code is generally well documented, so further questions may be resolved by inspecting the code itself.
 Please feel free to submit a ticket on github, or ask a question on stackoverflow (**@Mike McKerns**).
 If you would like to share how you use ``pathos`` in your work, please send an email (to **mmckerns at uqfoundation dot org**).

 Important classes and functions are found here: